Here are some things I believe:

 Especially if it means all of that.

 Find a friend.
-Ask her or him to tell you that you can do it.
+Ask her or him or them to tell you that you can do it.
 And then try again.

 I grew up in a bunch of different states – New York, California, Pennsylvania, Connecticut and Vermont – and am the oldest of four kids.
 I spent a lot of time in the woods as a kid.
 When I was about 8 years old, my best friend and I invented a religion that was all about nature.
 We wrote a prayer about the sacredness of animals and trees, and held services in the woods between our houses.
 I remember two things about those services: dressing up and throwing pennies for the animals.
 Did the trees really care if we looked fancy?
 What did the squirrels and snakes and sparrows need money for?
 Your guesses are as good as mine.